alexcasalboni/aws-lambda-power-tuning/README-DEPLOY.md

 You can simply add the [lambda-power-tuning](https://registry.terraform.io/modules/aws-ia/lambda-power-tuning/aws/latest) Terraform module to your Terraform configuration.

-The module is hosted on the official [AWS Integration and Automation]() registry.
+The module is hosted on the official [AWS Integration and Automation](https://registry.terraform.io/namespaces/aws-ia) namespace.

 ```hcl
 module "lambda-power-tuning" {